ubisoft/mixer/docs/advanced/standalone-server.rst

 :ref:`Find the IP address <ip-address>` of the machine that executes the server and communicate it to all the participants.

-On all the participating Blender, follow the :ref:`connection instructions <next-users>`
+On all the participating Blender, follow the :ref:`connection instructions <connect>`

 .. warning::
     When all participants leave the room, the room is destroyed unless **Keep Open** is checked in the room properties.